zionmezba/Earth-2.0/README.md

 2. Create a branch: git checkout -b feature/my-change
 3. Commit your changes and push
 4. Open a pull request describing the change

-Please include screenshots and steps to reproduce if you submit visual or rendering changes.

-## License
-Add a LICENSE file and choose a license (e.g., MIT).
-If you already have one, state it here.

 ## Contact
 Maintainer: @zionmezba